vagishamishra15/TestCrewAssignment/README.md

 2. Always use `PageinstancesFactory.getInstance(type)` to get the instance of particular Page Object.
 (Of course you can use `new` but it's better use a single approach across the framework.

 ---

->For any query or suggestions please do comment or mail @ diggavibharathish@gmail.com